jupegarnica/tepi/README.md

 > You can use multiple --watch flags.
 > Note: You can use globs here too, but use quotes to avoid the shell expanding them.

+`tepi --timeout 10000`
+> Set the timeout for each test in milliseconds.
+After the timeout, the test will fail.

+`tepi --fail-fast`
+> Stop running tests after the first failure.

+`tepi --display minimal`
+> Set the display mode. (none, minimal, default and full)

+`tepi --env-file .env --env-file .env.test`
+> Load environment variables from a .env and .env.test

 # HTTP syntax: